Humed-Muhammad/react-net/readme.md

 This tool was created using react hooks and typescript to handle network connectivity checks.
 It uses polling to check the network connectivity status of your device in real time.

+It is also build using rollup and complile to support both esm and cjs.

 [Github repository](https://github.com/Humed-Muhammad/react-net)

 # Example